vanadium-archive/js/jsdocs/index.md

 ## Vanadium JavaScript API
 Vanadium is an ongoing effort to build an open source, cross-platform application framework for secure, cross-device user experiences.
-For more details about the Vanadium project, please visit [https://v.io](https://v.io).

 [Vanadium module](./module-vanadium.html) provides JavaScript APIs into its application environment to enable development of Vanadium-based applications in JavaScript.
 These applications currently work in NodeJS and in the desktop Chrome browser.